EduardooPV/eduardoopv/README.md

 <p align="left">
   I build <b>regulated fintech systems</b> at <b>Warren Investimentos</b> — investment onboarding, compliance, portability (CVM 210) and Wealth as a Service (WaaS).
   In this domain a bug is a regulatory incident, not just a bad UX, so most of my work is about <b>reliability, traceability and explicit trade-offs</b>.

+  Open to fullstack / backend roles in fintech and product companies (Brazil, remote or São Paulo).
 </p>

 <p align="left">
   <a href="https://www.linkedin.com/in/luiz-veltroni/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0A66C2?style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn" /></a>
   <a href="mailto:eduardoveltroni@hotmail.com"><img src="https://img.shields.io/badge/E--mail-D14836?style=flat-square&logo=gmail&logoColor=white" alt="E-mail" /></a>
 </p>

-## Currently

-Closing the queues and observability phases of `brokerage-lab`, and writing about what changes in day-to-day engineering when the requirement comes from a regulator instead of a PM.

-Open to fullstack / backend roles in fintech and product companies (Brazil, remote or São Paulo).

 ## Experience in one paragraph